dsagman/picat/readme_hakank_comments4.md

      Part = 2, R = [N*sum(parse(slice(L,Ip+1,Ip+M)))]++parse(TT)).')'
 ```

-hakank4: You can also use a member(Part,1..2) in main/0, and add Part to the parameter list of the functions.
+hakank4x: You can also use a member(Part,1..2) in main/0, and add Part to the parameter list of the functions.
 This is the way I tend to control different logic for the two AoC parts.
+DS: I was trying to explicitly not pass Part as an argument. :-)
+DS: Also, getting part2 working sometimes requires substantially different logic, so I just make a separate predicate or function in those cases.

 ## Example: Dynamic Dispatch with `apply` and `call`